angelicamapeso/nominate-it/README.md

 :link: [Visit Nominate It](nominate-it.herokuapp.com/)

-Nominate your top 5 movies and submit your list for others to see.
+Nominate is a website for sending in your top 5 movies.

+Add movies to your nomination list by selecting a result from the search.
+Your submission will appear on the 'Nominees' page.
+Browse through the lists to see what other people nominated as their top 5's.

+All movie data is retrieved with the [OMDb API](http://www.omdbapi.com/).

 ![Nominations](./img/nominations.png)